dhruvshan/carbonfootprintapp/README.md

 To provide an implicit recommendation for users to continue to improve, I created a Rankings page.
 This ranks the users both based on their Footprint (lower the better) and their kill count (also lower the better).
 This page is available for all users.

+## Tracking

+To showcase user score over time, I built a graph like tracking page.
+This showcases the user cabon footprint score versus their daily goal.
+Additionally, every days score breakdown is shown below the graph page.
+This allows users to see their score history on a day to day basis so that in the future they can look back and understand why their score was high or low on a given day.

 ## News

 To improve the interactivity with the application, the News page, powered by the News API, showcases a list of news articles (related to Global Warming) from top websites in a list format on the application.
 The key values used from the API response include: